MubarakSULAYMAN/github4m/README.md

 - [Day.js](https://day.js.org/) - A fast 2kB javascript date utility library
 <!-- - [vue-meta](https://vue-meta.nuxtjs.org/) - A HTML Metadata manager for Vue.js -->
 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) - A JavaScript style guide

-# What it does

-A clone of GitHub search that features user and repository search.
-Use the search input to search for a keyword and select a user from the result to view their repositories.

 ## Performance & Optimization